 An ordained Anglican priest, Matt Arndt has been a pastor for over 20 years.
 Matt started Bread of Life because he felt called to establish a church in Madison that connects contemporary culture to Christian truth; a church that gives people a place to heal and renew; a church that unashamedly lives out the Good News of Jesus Christ declared in the Bible.

-Matt attended University of Wisconsin-Madison, where he was a part of Intervarsity Christian Fellowship.
+Matt attended the University of Wisconsin-Madison where he was a part of InterVarsity Christian Fellowship.
 He obtained his M.Div. from Trinity Evangelical Divinity School.

 As rector, Fr.
 Eirik provides the main leadership at Light of Christ Church and the Wisconsin Deanery.
 A bi-vocational priest, Fr.
 Eirik guides the vestry as well as leading the Sunday morning liturgy and celebrating the Eucharist.

 When he is not donning the robes or flying off on business trips, Eirik enjoys photography, fine fountain pens, and running by Lake Michigan.
 Fr.
 Eirik resides in Kenosha with his wife, Jeanne, and their 6 children.

 Bishop of the Upper Midwest, Dean of the Greater Chicago Deanery, Rector